vmarci21/php_elapsed-time/README.md

 # php elapsed-time
 PHP function to calculate the elapsed time.
+Calculate the elapsed hours, days, weeks and years.
+Days, weeks and years to count the change at midnight, and not 24 hours. (yesterday 23:59 time in the next day 2:00 yesterday's result has received)

 ## Using
 Call this function, with the following parameters: